 Back for Part 2…

 Wound care executives, investors, and specialists from all over the world enjoyed Part 1 of our visit with Dr. Mogan Naidu of MediAsia Advance Wound Care & Tissue Repair Center in Penang, in northern Malaysia.
-I have especially enjoyed witnessing an increased number of our colleagues and clients actively commenting and contributing directly to Dr. Mogan’s LinkedIn discussions.
+I have especially enjoyed witnessing an increased number of our colleagues and clients actively commenting and contributing directly to Dr. Mogan’s LinkedIn discussions since then.
 At the the recent SAWC Spring and EWMA 2018 conferences, both new and old acquaintances pulled me aside to express appreciation for exposing them to wound care in other settings, or to ask how they might become involved in emerging markets wound care.

 The conversation turns to wound care services and future plans…